 If you are missing all of your teeth, dental implants can be used to replace a full arch (upper or lower jaw).
 In the procedure, a permanent or removable denture is secured to 4-6 implants (per jaw) via the abutments.
 The most well-known and effective full arch teeth replacement option is the All-on-4 Teeth-in-a-Day procedure.

-If you need to replace one tooth, several teeth, or all of your teeth, the Houston dental implant specialists at Uptown Cosmetic & Implant Dentist are ready to help you get back your smile today.
+If you need to replace one tooth, several teeth, or all of your teeth, our Houston dental implant specialists at Uptown Cosmetic & Implant Dentist are ready to help you get back your smile today.
+Call us today or fill out our contact form and a member of our team with be back with you shortly.
+Thank you for choosing Uptown Cosmetic & Implant Dentistry!